 Serial Number: Lafette 136 and 137

-The history of which FLAK unit that this gun served with in Belgium is currently unknown.
+The history of which FLAK unit that this gun served with in Belgium during World War Two is currently unknown.

-Many parts are still required to complete this restoration.
+Many parts are still required at this point to complete this restoration.

 |German Sonderanhanger 51 Trailer, left photo.

 This trailer was recovered from Bastogne, Belgium in 1998.

 All of the original parts remain intact, including the original

 This trailer was slightly modified after the war by removing

 the front gun mount attaching point and modifying the

 The tail light and license plate are the only items needed

 prior to the final camouflage painting and unit marking